 "TELL IT WITH SUGAR"/EUROA

-This project is being documented by local video maker Bruce Cummings.
+This project was documented by local video maker Bruce Cummings.

-(The title comes from a story of one of the elders who would get locked in the bathroom regularly for being mischievous.
-She didn't mind though because the bathroom was where a large can of sugar was stored that she proceeded to eat by the scoopful!)
+(The title comes from a story of one of the elders Joy (below) who used to get locked in the bathroom regularly for being mischievous.
+She didn't mind though because in the bathroom was where a large container of sugar was stored which she proceeded to eat by the scoopful!)

 In collaboration with the City of Melbourne and choreographer Martin del Amo, Rose worked with ten elderly citizens over a few months in a supportive social and creative environment.
 They worked together towards a clear goal - a professionally executed 1 hr long contemporary performance that was part of Victorian Seniors Week.
 It provided a physically and socially inspiring activity and resulted in a huge growth in self confidence amongst the participants.
 Twenty young musicians from Living Music studio (some from a juvenile justice music program) provided the soundtrack for this project, responding to the elderly participant's stories.